Jason Wing & Shaun Tan: Biracial Artistic Identities Within and Beyond Australia

 Figure 4

 , is a bronze cast of Cook’s head and shoulders whose identity is obscured using a balaclava (Wing 2013).
 This sculpture is modelled after the monuments of many white men of power depicted all over Australia and other colonialized countries, that have committed genocide in the name of exploration and glory for their birth country (Wing 2017).
+The second piece, that shares the same title, also uses this image of Cook but depicts him on a UV light sensitive digital silk screen print that holds a blacklight within its frame as shown in

 Figure 5